 Olay is not cruelty-free or vegan in 2023.
 It tests its finished products and ingredients on animals by itself, via suppliers and third-parties.
 Olay products are sold in countries where testing is required by law, such as Mainland China.

 Olay is popular name among skincare brands primarily due to its anti-aging line.
 Wondering if this drugstore brand is animal-friendly?
 Let’s find out where Olay stands in terms of animal testing and veganism.
 So, is Olay cruelty-free or vegan?
 Or should you skip it?

 |Testing of Finished Products?||Yes, where required by the law|

 |Testing by the brand itself?||Unclear|

 |Available where animal testing is mandatory by law?||Yes|

 Graham Wulff, a former Unilever employee, founded Olay in 1952.
-Its name was Oil of Olay at that time.
-Gradually, the company added more products and scaled steadily.
-In 1985, P&G acquired the company and Olay got its new name soon after.
+Initially, its name was Oil of Olay.
+In 1985, it was acquired and renamed as Olay.